VincentWei/minigui-docs/user-manual/MiniGUIUserManualRuntimeConfiguration.md

 ### Section `systemfont`

 The section `systemfont` defines the system fonts.
-One system font will be used to render the text in the window captions, menus, and controls in MiniGUI.
+A system font is a logical font which will be used to render the text in the window captions, menus, and controls in MiniGUI.

+A logical font (`logfont` for short) is an object used by MiniGUI app to render paragraphs, words, or characters.
+While a device font (`devfont` for short) is a underlying object containing the glyphs of all or some characters in a specific language or script.
+Basically, one logfont corresponds to one or multiple devfonts.

-A system font is a logfont (`logfont` for short) that is created by calling the function `CreateLogFontFromName`.
-MiniGUI creates a logfont based on loaded device fonts, which are defined in sections such as `rawbitmapfonts`, `varbitmapfonts`, `upf`, `qpf`, and `truetypefonts`
+MiniGUI creates the system fonts by calling the function `CreateLogFontFromName` based on loaded device fonts, which are defined in sections such as `rawbitmapfonts`, `varbitmapfonts`, `upf`, `qpf`, and `truetypefonts`
 (see [Sections for devfonts](#sections-for-devfonts)).

 A logfont name is a string which has the following form: